Shopify/draggable/README.md

 Plugins add behaviour to Draggable by hooking into its life cycle, e.g. one of the default plugins controls the mirror movement.
 Default: `[Mirror, Accessibility]`

+**`appendTo {String|HTMLElement|Function}`**
+Draggable allows you to specify where the mirror should be appended to.
+You can specify a css selector, a HTMLElement or a function that returns a HTMLElement

 **`classes {Object}`**
 Draggable adds classes to elements to indicate state.
 These classes can be used to add styling on elements in certain states.